jenkstom/iSeriesPDF/README.txt

-This is an LPD service written in c# that processes print files from an iSeries host and translates it into image formats using GhostScript.
+This is an LPD service written in c# that processes print files from an iSeries host and translates them into image formats using GhostScript.

+iSeries -> PCL -> LPD protocol -> RQS -> GhostPCL -> PDF -> Email

-You will create a remote output queue:
+First you will need to create a remote output queue:

 http://www-01.ibm.com/support/docview.wss?uid=nas8N1010090

 crtoutq (Then hit F4)
 Output Queue: pdfsrv
 Library: qusrsys
 (Hit F10 for more)
 Remote system: *INTNETADR
-Remote printer queue: PDFEMIL
+Remote printer queue: 'PDFEMAIL'
 Connection Type: *IP
 Destination type: *other
 Host print transform: yes